How Traders Identify and Trade Bull and Bear Flag Patterns

 There are two flag types: bearish (bear) and bullish (bull).

-• A bear flag or reverse bull flag occurs in a downtrend and can be identified with two upward sloping trendlines, where the upper line connects higher highs while the lower goes through higher lows.
+• A bear flag chart pattern or reverse bull flag occurs in a downtrend and can be identified with two upward sloping trendlines, where the upper line connects higher highs while the lower goes through higher lows.

 Flag Psychology

-How to Spot Flags
+How Traders Spot Flags

 Flags are among the simplest formations by appearance.
 To determine a flag, a trader needs to:

-• Look for a correction.
+2. Look for a correction.
 In a downtrend, the price should form higher highs and higher lows; in an uptrend, the price should form lower highs and lower lows.

-• Draw trendlines.
+3. Draw trendlines.
 Any trendline goes through at least two points.
 Thus, to confirm a flag formation, there should be at least two swing highs and two swing lows so traders can draw trendlines.

-How to Trade with the Flag Pattern
+How Can You Trade with the Flag Pattern?

 Entry